 After that, you pour rice water on your hair and massage it into the hair and scalp.
 Leave for at least 20 minutes before rinsing again with warm water.

+If you are wondering how many times you should use rice water on your low porosity hair, I’ve got you.
 Limit your use of rice water to once a month, twice a month utmost.
 When you use rice water on your hair, it forms a protective outer coating for each strand.
 This coating makes it silky and strong when you are combing it through or detangling it.

 Thanks to the coating, your hair will not experience as much breakage or frizz.
 It will also look shinier with the coating.

 Since rice water forms a coating on your hair, if you use it too often, you are going to experience protein overload, which will make your hair brittle, with extreme breakage, and if you want to avoid that, use rice water in moderation on your low porosity hair.